YonatanReuvenIsraeli/Windows-Battery-Report/README.md

 Get a Windows battery/energy report.

 ## Notes:
-Will auto delete battery report file when you close the battery report as long as you don't close the batch file before closing the battery report.
+Will auto delete battery report file when you close the battery report as long as you don't close the batch file before closing the battery/energy report.